dingma129/dingma129.github.io/_posts/2012-09-12-first-post.md

 ### Analysis About Routes

 After grouping all the stations into 5 classes, I want to see how differently do people travel using bicycles from different class of stations.
-The most interesting 8 cases can be found in this interactive [<span style="color:blue">map</span>](https://dingma129.github.io/assets/active_image/divvy/wkd_8cases.html).
+The most interesting 8 cases can be found in this [<span style="color:blue">interactive map</span>](https://dingma129.github.io/assets/active_image/divvy/wkd_8cases.html).
 In each case, I only plot the top 50 popular trips in order to get a clean figure.
 I get the following fun facts:
 1. On weekday morning, people tend to ride from home to metro stations, take a metro, then continue riding to work.
     * The rides from living area (Living I and Living II) are mainly towards metro stations, while there are still some people riding directly from Living I towards Work Area.
     * The rides from Trainsition Centers are mainly towards Work Area, and most rides towards Work Area are coming from Trainsition Centers